Universal Inherent Human Rights

 The basic principle underlying a declaration of Fundamental Rights in a Constitution is that it must be capable of being enforced not only against the executive but also against the legislature by judicial process.”[2]

-Though it is a claim of a written constitution embodying fundamental rights that effective constitutional remedies for the enforcement of fundamental rights should be provided for by the Constitution itself, practical experience teaches us that some of the written constitutions do not specifically provide for the remedies in the Constitution.
-The US and the French Constitutions are two of them.
-But most of the written constitutions provide for the right to constitutional remedies in case of violation of fundamental rights.
-This right to constitutional remedy has two dimensions- judicial review and judicial enforcement.’
-Judicial review in relation to fundamental rights is provided for with a view to enforcing fundamental rights against the legislature.
-In other words, if the legislature passes any law which is inconsistent with the fundamental rights, the highest seat of the judiciary must have the jurisdiction to declare that law unconstitutional.
-The Supreme Court of Bangladesh can exercise this jurisdiction under Articles 26 and 102 of the Constitution.[3]
-Judicial enforcement, on the other hand, is provided for with a view to enforcing fundamental rights against the executive.
-In other words, if any public authority violates any of the fundamental rights enumerated in the Constitution, the right to move the highest court of the land for enforcing that right must be specifically guaranteed in the Constitution and it should be guaranteed as of an independent fundamental right.
-This right is guaranteed in article 44 and the High court Division of the Supreme Court is empowered to enforce fundamental rights under Article 102 of the Bangladesh constitution.
+[3] Judicial enforcement, on the other hand, is provided for with a view to enforcing fundamental rights against the executive.
+In other words, if any public authority violates any of the fundamental rights enumerated in the Constitution, the right to move the highest court of the land for enforcing that right must be specifically guaranteed in the Constitution, and it should be guaranteed as of an independent fundamental right.
+This right is guaranteed in article 44 and the High court Division of the Supreme Court is empowered to enforce fundamental rights under Article 102 of the Bangladesh Constitution.

-As mentioned earlier, the US Constitution incorporating a Bill of Rights does not specifically provide for constitutional remedies for the enforcement of fundamental rights.
-In other words, no right has been created, as has been in the Constitution of Bangladesh, India, Pakistan etc., in the US Constitution in favour of citizens to move the Supreme Court for the enforcement of any of the Bill of Rights.
-The direct enforcement procedure of fundamental rights in USA is dealt with the Judiciary Act of 1789 and the US Supreme Court hears the fundamental rights cases only in its appellate jurisdiction.3 In France the position is also a narrower one.
-The French Constitution provides neither any right to constitutional remedies nor is any court in France empowered to declare a law which is inc1nsistent with fundamental rights unconstitutional.
+The direct enforcement procedure of fundamental rights in USA is dealt with the Judiciary Act of 1789 and the US Supreme Court hears the fundamental rights cases only in its appellate jurisdiction.3 In France, the position is also a narrower one.
+The French Constitution provides neither any right to constitutional remedies nor is any court in France empowered to declare a law which is inconsistent with fundamental rights unconstitutional.

 Fundamental Rights in the Constitution of Bangladesh

-1. Rights granted to all persons— citizens and non-citizens alike.
+- Rights granted to all persons— citizens and non-citizens alike.
 These are six rights enumerated in Articles 32, 33, 34, 35, 41 and 44 of the Constitution.

-2. Rights granted to citizens of Bangladesh only.
+- Rights granted to citizens of Bangladesh only.
 These are 12 rights enumerated in Articles 27, 28, 29, 30, 31, 36, 37, 38, 39, 40, 42 and 43.

-Restriction over Fundamental Rights
+Restriction on Fundamental Rights

-The enjoyment of rights can nowhere be seen in an absolute position, for the enjoyment of one’s right in the society is subject to the enjoyment of others’ right.
-Moreover, modern states are welfare states where collective interests are given priority over individual’s rights or interests.
 Unrestricted individual liberty becomes a licence and jeopardises the liberty of others.
-“Civil liberties as guaranteed by the Constitution imply the existence of an organised society maintaining public order without which liberty itsell would be lost in the excess of unrestrained abuses”.’
-If individuals are allowed to have absolute freedom of speech and action, the result would be chaos, ruin and anarchy.
-On the other hand, if state has absolute power to determine the extent of personal liberty, the result would be tyranny.
-So restrictions may be imposed on the enjoyment of fundamental rights for the greater purpose of public welfare.
-This idea has got recognition in article 29(2) of the Universal Declaration of Human Rights, 1948
+“Civil liberties as guaranteed by the Constitution imply the existence of an organised society maintaining public order without which liberty itself would be lost in the excess of unrestrained abuses”.’
+If individuals are allowed to have absolute freedom of speech and action, the result would be chaos, ruin, and anarchy.
+On the other hand, if the state has absolute power to determine the extent of personal liberty, the result would be tyranny.

 It is also worthy here to mention the judgment of Justice Mukharjee in Gopalan V. State of Madras[4] —

-“There cannot be any such thing as absolute or uncontrolled liberty wholly free from restraint; for that would lead to anarchy and disorder.
+“There cannot be any such thing as absolute or uncontrolled liberty wholly free from restraint, for that would lead to anarchy and disorder.
 The possession and enjoyment of all rights….. ….. are subject to such reasonable conditions as may be deemed by the governing authority of the country essential to the safety, health, peace, general order and morals of the community.”

 Absolute Rights:

-1. Equality before law (Art.
+- Equality before law (Art.
 27)

-3. Equality of opportunity in public employment (Art.
+- Equality of opportunity in public employment (Art.
 29)

-4. Prohibition of foreign titles etc. (Art.
+- Prohibition of foreign titles etc. (Art.
 30)

-5. Safeguards as to arrest and detention (Art.
+- Safeguards as to arrest and detention (Art.
 33)

-6. Prohibition of forced labour (Art.
+- Prohibition of forced labour (Art.
 34)

-7. Protection in respect of trial and punishment (Art.
+- Protection in respect of trial and punishment (Art.
 35)

-8. Enforcement of fundamental rights (Art.
+- Enforcement of fundamental rights (Art.
 44).

 Rights on which reasonable restriction can be imposed: